growthdad/starter-tailwindcss/README.md

 # Tailwind is an interesting framework because instead of providing a set of widgets like Bootstrap or others, it provides utilities.

-### I find it resonates a lot with how I work with HTML.

-###I introduced how I use Tailwind with Vue in a previous post, but without a build tool in place already, it can be hard to get the correct setup right, and I decided to write this blog post even just for me to remember later on 🙃
+I introduced how I use Tailwind with Vue in a previous post, but without a build tool in place already, it can be hard to get the correct setup right, and I decided to write this blog post even just for me to remember later on 🙃

-###In this post I explain how to use Tailwind with any kind of project.
+In this post I explain how to use Tailwind with any kind of project.

-###Install Tailwind
+### Install Tailwind
-###First step is to install Tailwind, using npm or yarn:
+First step is to install Tailwind, using npm or yarn:

 ```
 npm install tailwindcss
 ```

-###Create the configuration file
+### Create the configuration file
-###Next, use the Tailwind command that is provided to create a configuration file.
+Next, use the Tailwind command that is provided to create a configuration file.

 ```
 ./node_modules/.bin/tailwind init tailwind.js
 ```

-###This will create a tailwind.js file in the root of your project, adding the basic Tailwind configuration.
+This will create a tailwind.js file in the root of your project, adding the basic Tailwind configuration.
 The file is very long, and I won’t paste it here, but it contains lots of presets that will be very useful later.

-###Configure PostCSS
+### Configure PostCSS
-###Now you need to tweak the PostCSS configuration to make sure Tailwind runs.
+Now you need to tweak the PostCSS configuration to make sure Tailwind runs.
 Add:

 ```
 const tailwindcss = require('tailwindcss')